sveinbjornt/Platypus/Documentation/Documentation.md

 * Download CocoaDialog
 * Add CocoaDialog.app to the list of Bundled Files.

-The following script shows of how to query for input using this bundled copy of CocoaDialog:
+The following script shows how to query for input using the bundled copy of CocoaDialog:

 ```
 #!/bin/bash